The most common types are:

-No. Restrictions must always be justified, even if the employee agrees to them.
+No. Restrictions must always be justified, even if your employee agrees to them.
 You need to be able to show the Court that there is a legitimate business interest to protect and that all covenants are reasonable.
 If you impose covenants which are unnecessary or too broad in scope, the Court will not enforce them against ex-employees and your business will be left exposed.

 For the majority of employers, the need to protect confidential information and maintain relationships with clients is paramount.
 It is usually possible to put in place enforceable post termination covenants which are reasonable and still safeguard your business interests.
 Exactly how restrictive depends on your particular industry, the sector you work in, and the need to restrict certain employees such as sales people.